Also called colorectal cancer, it is cancer that begins in the large intestine (colon) or rectum (end of the colon).

 - Cancer returning in the colon.

-- Cancer that spreads to other organs or tissues (metastasis).
+- Cancer spreads to other organs or tissues (metastasis).

 - Development of a second primary colorectal cancer.